openvinotoolkit/openvino_notebooks/notebooks/120-tf2-object-detection-to-openvino/README.md

 ## Notebook Contents

-The notebook shows how to convert the [Faster R-CNN with Resnet-50 V1 Object Detection model](https://tfhub.dev/tensorflow/faster_rcnn/resnet50_v1_640x640/1) and then detect objects on an image with OpenVINO Runtime.
+The notebook shows how to convert the [Faster R-CNN with Resnet-50 V1 Object Detection model](https://tfhub.dev/tensorflow/faster_rcnn/resnet50_v1_640x640/1) and then detect objects in an image using OpenVINO Runtime.

 ## Installation Instructions